Together we can change the trajectory of those who deserve fair treatment

 Make an Investment

 In all campaigns, money matters.
-Our donation page describes several levels of commitment, each one a valuable investment in your and our collective future.
+Our donation page describes several levels of and opportunities for commitment, each one a valuable investment in your and our collective future.
 We will all benefit directly and significantly from our success.
 Please give what you can and as often as you can.
+You can also directly support distribution of our phased retirement toolkit ThePhazer.

 Tell Your Story